86Box/docs/hardware/ideterqua.rst

 Windows NT, 2000 and XP
 ^^^^^^^^^^^^^^^^^^^^^^^

-The Windows NT family (starting with 3.5) will automatically detect and enable both additional channels during installation, regardless of BIOS support.
+The Windows NT family (from 3.5 to XP) will automatically detect and enable both additional channels during installation, regardless of BIOS support.
 This auto-detection does not, however, work on machines with **Award BIOS**, except for the version which identifies itself as *Phoenix - AwardBIOS v6.00PG*, where it does work.

 .. note:: If you install the system to a hard disk on one of the additional channels, it will not be bootable if the BIOS doesn't support booting from these channels.